fabric8io/fabric8/docs/faqGeneral.md

 Try reading the [overview](/gitbook/overview.html) to see if that helps give you an idea what fabric8 is.

+#### Are Docker and Kubernetes required to run Fabric8?

+Yes.
+Fabric8 starting from version 2.0 operates on applications via Kubernetes layer.
+It means that Fabric8 can be used in any environment providing the Kubernetes platform.
+It also means that Kubernetes (and therefore Docker) is a requirement for the Fabric8.

 #### What value does fabric8 add over OpenShift?

 * [Kubernetes](http://kubernetes.io) provides a [Docker](http://docker.io/) Container As A Service layer